1 Barceloneta

 Metro: Line 4 – Poblenou, Llacuna

 Mar Bella beach is also in the Sant Marti district.
-It is on the eastern side of Barcelona coastline and was developed as part of the preparation for the 1992 Olympic Games.
+It is on the eastern side of the Barcelona coastline and was developed as part of the preparation for the 1992 Olympic Games.
 So it is one of the newer beaches in the city.
 Most regular visitors are young people who in most cases live in the Sant Marti district.
 The beach has a nudist area.
 With regards to recreational facilities, there are volleyball courts, skating areas, kid’s playgrounds, Ping-Pong tables and basketball nets.
 Additionally, there is a beach library which is open in July and August.

 Bus: 36, 71, 141